mintgarden-io/docs/blog/2022-05-11-MintGarden_Now_Supports_NFT0.md

 ### 📑 Tutorial for minting NFT0 compliant NFTs via CLI commands:

+1. Install and setup the main_dids branch on testnet10
+:::tip

-1. Install and setup the main_dids branch on testnet10 (the node is not required, only the steps listed need to be followed)
+The full node is not required, only the steps listed need to be followed

+:::()
  - Steps 3-11 https://docs.chia.net/docs/15resources/nft_dev_guide/#install-and-configure-chia
 2. Add txch to your Standard Wallet
  - Step 12 https://docs.chia.net/docs/15resources/nft_dev_guide/#install-and-configure-chia